 Tort Reform and Third Parties

 It should come as no surprise to anyone in America (or anywhere else, for that matter) that modern legal systems are incredibly complex, convoluted, and difficult to discern without years and years of education and research designed solely at understanding and interpreting the law – and even then, there are some lawyers that are top-notch and a lot of lawyers that really struggle.
-Some would argue that the American legal system is intentionally convoluted, a web of laws that bleed into one another that makes it possible for any side to come out on top depending upon the skills of the lawyer that they hire compared to the skills of the lawyer the other side hires.
+Some would argue that the American legal system is intentionally convoluted, a web of laws that bleed into one another that makes it possible for any side to come out on top depending upon the skills of the car accident lawyer in Redding that they hire compared to the skills of the lawyer the other side hires.

 At any rate, pretty much everyone would agree that there needs to be some reining in of the laws on the books and the way that we are able to interpret them.
 This is why tort reform is such a hot topic in the United States, one of the most contentious and hotly fought topics – not only between lawyers that either support or oppose tort reform, but also legal experts, judges, corporations, individuals, and politicians at pretty much every level.
 It’s interesting to see how both of the major parties feel about tort reform (the Democrats and the Republicans, anyway), but it is especially interesting to uncover how third parties in the American political system feel about these proposed reforms as well.
 Let’s break down some of the information.

 What exactly is Tort Reform, anyway?

 Reform tort reform is essentially this: Right now, individuals that file suits in the United States are pretty much able to ask for any kind of compensation that they like as it pertains to personal injury, assuming it is reasonable.
 Tort reform would overhaul the way that these cases are handled, establishing procedural limits on not only the ability to file claims but also capping the amount of money that can be awarded as damages.